EmanuelBehling/KSL_PCA/README.md

 1. Either open PCA_claude.py or PCA_GUI.py in your IDE and run it.
 PCA_claude is the coded version, so only recommended if you understand python basics.
 2. Alternatively (recommended for python newcomers): open the desktop shortcut and just type "python PCA_GUI.py"

+#What the program does
+#excel_to_pickle()
+1. The program converts an excel file into a much faster .pkl file.
+This can take minutes if your excel file is big, but you only have to do it once.
+At the GUI the pickle file hast the same name as your excel file, while you can specify the name in the code.

+#extract_data()
+1. This function splits your data into numerical data (Raman measurements) and categorical data (e.g. Day, Condition...) by identifiying the data type of the headers.
+It should be non-numerical for categorical data and numerical (so the wavenumbers) for the Raman data.

+#crop_data() (optional)
+1. Crops the data at the given wavenumbers.
+If not stated, the whole spectra are taken for further analysis.

+#perform_pca()
+Performs a PCA with the given data and also colors the data point by a given categorical variable.
+You can choose the following options:
+1. The number of components to calculate (standard is 10)
+2. Whether you want to standardize the data (set scale_data= True)
+3. For code users: wheter you want to create and save an interactive plot.
+The standard plots in spyder are not interactive so you can save it via the html_path input and open it in your webbrowser.
+GUI users that open the GUI with the prompt window will get an interactive pop-up image that they can directly safe.
+If you open the GUI with spyder you only can save the non-interative plot from spydre directly, so I recommend the Prompt option described above.
+4. Wheter you want to detect outliers.
+If True, you can choose the alpha value (outlier_alpha) and three options: 'show' only shows the outliers in the graph, 'hide' shows the graph with outliers removed and 'remove' deletes the outliers from further analysis.
+In the code you can also specify until which PC outliers shall be removed.
+5. You can color the scoreplot by a categorical variable of your choice via color_by.
+6. You can also choose the PCs of your scoreplot via pc_x and pc_y